megpatakota/customer_data_analysis/PRESENTATION_SLIDES.md

 - Shows concentration of bone marrow processing in specific workflows
 - Helps identify if certain workflows are misconfigured
 - Reveals the scope of the issue across workflow portfolio

 ---

+## SLIDE 16C: Scenario 1 – Additional Anomalies & Data Quality Findings

+**Beyond Bone Marrow – What Else Looks Anomalous?**

+- **Duplicate Records:**
+  - QC Checks table contains 269 fully duplicated rows and 279 duplicate key combinations (`RUN_ID`, `WORKFLOW_ID`, `SAMPLE_ID_HAEMONC_LAB_NO`) (~4–5% of QC data).
+  - Runs table contains 2 duplicate run IDs.
+  - These duplicates can inflate raw row counts, but the 15% discrepancy is already fully explained by bone marrow + null sample types.

+- **Orphaned & Unused Records:**
+  - 4 runs have no matching workflow (orphaned runs).
+  - 106 workflows have no associated checks or runs (unused workflows).
+  - These affect completeness and monitoring but do not drive the overbilling spike in the disputed month.

+- **Missing / Null Fields:**
+  - 92 missing QC results in finished LIVE runs (~2.2% of samples) and 1 sample with null `SAMPLE_TYPE` in billable data.
+  - Sensitivity analysis shows excluding missing QC changes billing by only 1 sample (<0.03%), so bone marrow remains the dominant driver of the dispute.

+---